-Until recently, society’s low expectations coupled with limited opportunities have prevented people with ID from the benefits associated with a higher education.
-While peers move to the next phase of their lives, students with ID sit on the sidelines.
+Until recently, society’s low expectations coupled with limited opportunities have prevented people with IDD from the benefits associated with a higher education.
+While peers move to the next phase of their lives, students with IDD sit on the sidelines.
 Consequently, they transition from high school to adult day programs, very low paying jobs, or, in too many cases, simply end up sitting idly at home with limited social outlets.
 Many individuals live hopelessly below the poverty line, and have little prospect of rising above it.

 History was made in 2016!